Stanford Law School Acceptance Rate: Competitor Of Harvard Law School

 It’s All About The Environment

-Not only that but an environment is created for the students to succeed in.
-Stanford Law School and the university needs to maintain the quality of their research and in doing so they keep a strict entry requirement that filters out most of the candidates leaving only ones with the best minds.
-It is not only intellect that the university seeks but also the diversity that aids in creating quality learning and educational experience that is not seen with the majority of the other universities around the world.
+Not only that, but an environment is created for the students to succeed in.
+Stanford Law School and the university need to maintain the quality of their research, and in doing so, they keep a strict entry requirement that filters out most of the candidates leaving only ones with the best minds.
+It is not only intellect that the university seeks, but also the diversity that aids in creating quality learning and educational experience that is not seen with the majority of the other universities around the world.
 With that in mind, selecting the best candidates to represent this country is justified.